-All this while trying to create the magic of Christmas for as long as possible, right down to the small details, such as gift tags on presents from Santa himself.
+All this while trying to create the magic of Christmas for as long as possible, right down to the small details, such as Santa gift tags on presents from Santa himself.

-That’s not even to mention the year they built a trampoline and swing set in the backyard over night.
+That’s not even to mention the year they built a trampoline and swing set in the backyard overnight.
 I was so amazed by Santa and his effort of getting those in the backyard.
 How on earth did they fit on the sleigh?

 My brother still lived at home but was in his teens or early 20s before he moved out.
 My sister and her husband would come over for the day and Christmas was a blast spent with the most amazing feast and swimming in the pool all day long.

-Yep, pretty embarrassing I suppose but kudos to the folks for the job well done.
+Yep, pretty embarrassing I suppose but kudos to my folks for a job well done.
 It was in a conversation with a school friend when the tragic news broke.

 But we still played along a bit after that.
 I still wonder if my brother half believed in his late teens.
 He was usually up snooping around the presents before I was.